willowfly/BabyEar4k/README.md

 such as the AI-aided detection and classification of auricle deformities and medical risk analysis.

 ## Details of the dataset
-A techniqual paper of the dataset has already been submitted to a journal.
-We would update the information after the publication.
+A techniqual paper of the dataset, entitled "A publicly available newborn ear shape dataset for medical diagnosis of auricular deformities", has already been accepted by Scientific Data (https://www.nature.com/sdata/).
-And the dataset would be uploaded then.

 ## Codes
 Here we provided the code used for data analysis in the publication.
 Please refer to 'Brief instruction.docx' for introduction of the code.